 Religious Education is an important part of developing children’s spiritual, moral, social and cultural development.
-In line with the SACRE agreed syllabus for teaching RE in Kent, our curriculum aims to equip pupils with the knowledge, experiences, understanding and attitudes which will allow them to be part of a multi-faith society, having a positive sense of self and others.
-We aim to ensure they are respectful and curious about the world around them, gaining an understanding of what people believe and the difference this makes to the way they live.
+Our curriculum aims to equip pupils with the knowledge, experiences, understanding and attitudes which will allow them to be part of a multi-faith society, having a positive sense of self and others.
+We aim to ensure the pupils that leave Fordcombe are respectful and curious about the world around them, gaining an understanding of what people believe and the difference this makes to the way they live.
 We work with the children to enable them to express their own ideas, ask questions, reflect on their own beliefs and respond to what they discover.

 Below we detail our implementation plans and the impact we deliver.